 To ensure a secure connection between your Okta IWA Web agent agent and cloud apps, configure Secure Socket Layer (SSL).
-This is important for security, but it is also a hard requirement to enable some applications to successfully authenticate (in particular, Windows 10 Universal Applications such as OneNote, Mail and more).
-For more information, see https://support.okta.com/help/Documentation/Knowledge_Article/Cannot-sign-into-an-Office-2016-application-on-Windows-10.
+This is important for security and a hard requirement for authentication on some Windows 10 Universal Applications such as OneNote and Mail.
+See Cannot sign into an Office 2016 application on Windows 10.

 Acquire an SSL certificate

-Okta recommends acquiring an SSL certificate from a third-party certificate authority such as GoDaddy, Verisign or Digicert.
-If you are unfamiliar with creating a certificate signing request and installing an SSL certificate, refer to the documentation provided by your chosen Certificate Authority.
-The following guides from DigiCert are useful references:
+Okta recommends acquiring an SSL certificate from a third-party certificate authority such as GoDaddy, Verisign, or Digicert.
+If you are unfamiliar with creating a certificate signing request and installing an SSL certificate, refer to the documentation provided by your selected Certificate Authority.
+The following guides from sslstore are useful references:

 Certificate creation considerations: